Sanika7322/ToDoList/README.md

 # ToDoList
-It is python project and It is a list that includes number of items.
+It is python project and It has a list that includes number of items.